 What are pignoli cookies?

 The pignoli cookies are one of my mom’s speciality (probably because it is her favorite cookie).
 She has been making this recipe for sooooo many years that I’ve lost count!
+I’m estimating that she makes about 1000 of these cookies a year!

 These cookies seem fancy (pignoli is Italian for pine nut) but they are incredibly easy to make at home.
 And, although they cost a small fortune at the bakery (if you can even find them), they are not expensive to make at home (unless you are using a recipe that calls for almond paste, which is expensive).